kobr4/Korridor/README.md

 SDLTTFPATH : Path to SDL 2.0 TTF
 GLEWPATH : Path to GLEW library

-In order to compile the "Release" configuration, every dependecies should be linked statically in order to produce a stand-alone exe:
+In order to compile the "Release" configuration, every dependecies should be linked statically in order to produce a stand-alone executable:
 * GLEW should be compiled as static library and be named glew32s.lib
 * SDL 2.0 should be compiled as static library and be named "SDL2s.lib","SDL2_mains.lib", "SDL2_TTFs.lib"
 * you additionnaly need the Windows version of UPX (Ultimate Packer for eXecutables).